ahane/awesome-regenerativ-design/README.md

 https://www.clearabundance.org/available-programs-2/

 ## Lectures, Videos and Webinars

-Transforming the way humans inhabit the Eart Regenesis https://vimeo.com/user3488680
+Transforming the way humans inhabit the Earth Regenesis

+https://vimeo.com/user3488680

 Carol Sanford on the Principles of the Regenerative Design Paradigm